scottcate/vision_api/README.md

 GetEnvironmentVariable("<< key name >>")
 ```

-### Analyizing a photo
+### Analyzing a photo

-This example is posting a photo that is already uploaded from twitter.
+This example is posting a photo that is already uploaded from Twitter.
 So the method isn't uploading a byte[] (that overload is available, just not used in this demo).
 Post that to the helper method [FetchVisionDescriptionAsync](https://github.com/scottcate/vision_api/blob/master/src/Helper.cs#L57) and you'll get back a [VisionDescription](https://github.com/scottcate/vision_api/blob/master/src/Models/VisionDescription.cs).

 ```
 FetchVisionDescriptionAsync(TwitterStatus tweet, TwitterMedia media)